ZhaoyangLi-1/zhaoyangli-1.github.io/_pages/about.md

 Professional Service
 ======

+Reviewer
+- AAAI Conference on Artificial Intelligence
-- Reviewer, AAAI 2025 Workshop on Large Language Models and Generative AI for Health
+- AAAI Workshop: Large Language Models and Generative AI for Health

-- Reviewer, AAAI
+Workshop Organizer
+- The 1st Workshop on Social Embodied AI (SEAI), in conjunction with WACV 2027

 Teaching
 ======